Salt Water Salt Water — How Pool Salt Cells Work: Electrolysis Process Explained

 The magic happens inside your salt cell's titanium plates coated with precious metals like ruthenium or iridium.
 Here's the exact chemical process:

-When your pool pump circulates salt water through the cell, the control unit sends low-voltage DC current (typically 3-7 volts) through the electrolytic plates.
+When your pool pump circulates salt water through the cell, the control unit sends low-voltage DC current (typically in the range of about 5 to 30 volts DC at the cell depending on the system, with many common US units running around 24-28 V) through the electrolytic plates.
 This electrical current breaks apart the salt molecules (NaCl) in a process called electrolysis:

 At the anode (positive plate):